Environmental assessment tools

 - Ward assessment tool

-To download a copy of any of these tools please click here
+**To download a copy of any of these tools, including the new gardens assessment tool, please click here.**

-Alternatively, you can access the Alzeimer's website to find out more information of how to make your home dementia friendly.
+You can also access the Alzheimer's Society website to find out more information on how to make your home dementia friendly.